alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SoundCloudTransition](https://github.com/xxxAIRINxxx/SoundCloudTransition) - Custom interactive transition like SoundCloud iOS App.
 * [SplashWindow](https://github.com/BabyShung/SplashWindow) - An UIWindow-based TouchID authentication control.
 * [Spotlight](https://github.com/lekshmiraveendranath/Spotlight) - Introductory walkthrough framework for iOS Apps.
+* [SuggestionsKit](https://github.com/huemae/SuggestionsKit) - SuggestionsKit is a framework for iOS that was created in order to provide developers with the opportunity to educate users on various features of applications.
 * [SwiftyWalkthrough](https://github.com/ruipfcosta/SwiftyWalkthrough) - The easiest way to create a great walkthrough experience in your apps, powered by Swift.
 * [SwiftyOnboard](https://github.com/juanpablofernandez/SwiftyOnboard) - A swifty iOS framework that allows developers to create beautiful onboarding experiences.
 * [tween-controller](https://github.com/daltonclaybrook/tween-controller) - A toolkit for creating interactive menus and tutorials in Swift.